 One distinguishes between Start posts, Intermediate posts, Corner/Transition posts and End posts.

 Value inputs for posts

-All profiles and factory profiles of the HiCAD Catalogue can be used as posts.
-You can also use plates, double profiles or sketch profiles as posts.
+Profiles from the catalogues listed below can be used as posts.
+Sheets, double profiles or sketch profiles can also be used as posts.